 Radio advertising is a form of marketing strategy that uses the radio – both traditional stations and satellite and internet radio – to promote a product or service.
 It is a less expensive form of advertising in many cases, especially compared to television advertising.

 With the advancement in technology, radio advertisements are becoming better when it comes to quality.
-Despite the competition from other forms of advertisement, Nielson Audio reports 243 million people listen to the radio and have the potential to listen to advertisements.
+Despite the competition from other forms of advertisement, Nielson Audio reports 243 million people listen to the radio and can listen to advertisements.

 Let’s dive into some radio advertising basics to help small businesses be smarter with how they buy radio ads.

 Radio Station Formats

 The format determines the audience the station appeals to and the audience it delivers to advertisers.
 Some of the most common radio formats include:

 The format of each station impacts which group is typically the core demographic that a station will reach.
 The following will give you an idea of which format targets which type of listener.